Ayms/torrent-live/README.md

 If you have something like Chromecast you can use the Chrome browser and the Cast extension (https://chrome.google.com/webstore/detail/google-cast/boadgeojelhgndaghljhdicfkmllpafd) to send it to your TV.

+For now h264/mp4 and webm files seem to be working well, probably we will integrate some adaptations on the fly for other formats, feedbacks welcome.

 ## Freerider

 torrent-live does behave like a total freerider, so unlike usual bittorrent clients, nobody can know what you are doing and you are not participating to the torrents.